jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
 First of all, it's extremely important and has been important that every single day the Canadian public gets informed of measures we are putting forward.
 We are putting forward new measures almost every single day, and I think it is essential that the media continues to have access to asking questions to better inform and to ensure Canada is functioning the way it needs to be.
-Part of that job in our democracy is ensuring that there's accountability through our parliamentary systems.
+Part of that job in our democracy is ensuring that there is accountability through our parliamentary systems.
 That is something that we are also very much focused on.
 We have proposed that the house of commons return in some fashion every single week, to permit engagement on accountability and also pass further measures to help Canadians.
 Right now we're in a situation where MP's across the country and their staff are wondering ifthey're going to have to get on planes tomorrow and fly to  Obviously that is not something from a public health standpoint we should want to see happening.
 Right now on the books the rule is parliament needs to re-open fully on monday.